Anuar22/picto/README.md

 ## Author

 ```
-code is completely written by ThemeWagon and development team.
+Developed by ThemeWagon and development team.
 ```

 ## License